Locally analytic vectors and $\mathbf{Z}_p$-extensions: Structure of locally analytic vectors in for -extensions

-We can assume up to replacing $x$ by its inverse that $s(x)$ belongs to $\E_K^+$: since $s(x) \neq 0$, the inverse of $x$ belongs to $\At^\dagger$ and not just $\Bt^\dagger$, and its inverse is locally analytic by lemma 2.5 of \cite{Ber14SenLa} and lemma \ref{lemm locana is the same}. \end{proof}
+We can assume up to replacing $y$ by its inverse that $s(y)$ has nonnegative valuation so that it belongs to $\Etplus$: since $s(y) \neq 0$, the inverse of $y$ belongs to $\At^\dagger$ and not just $\Bt^\dagger$, and its inverse is locally analytic by lemma \ref{lemma invertible loc ana}.